mk-fg/fgtk/README.md

 	# iptables -A FORWARD -s 10.67.35.0/24 -i wlp0s18f2u2 -j ACCEPT
 	# iptables -A FORWARD -d 10.67.35.0/24 -o wlp0s18f2u2 -j ACCEPT

+These rules are also echoed in the script, with IP and interface name that was used.

+For consistent naming of network interfaces from usb devices (to e.g. have constant set of firewall rules for these), following udev rule can be used (all usb-wlan interfaces will be named according to NAME there):

+	SUBSYSTEM=="net", ACTION=="add", ENV{DEVTYPE}=="wlan",\
+		DEVPATH=="*/usb[0-9]/*", NAME="wlan_usb"

 ##### mikrotik_backup

 Script to ssh into [mikrotik router](http://mikrotik.com) with specified